 “Whether you get involved by making gifts to the annual fund, by endowing scholarships, or by supporting our programs in Student Affairs,” said Kevin Gilmartin, professor of English and dean of undergraduate students at Caltech, “your support has a made a difference to the students gathered with us here, and to our entire undergraduate community.”

 About the Scholarship Challenge

 At current giving levels, donors can endow a permanent undergraduate scholarship at Caltech with a gift of at least $100,000, or fund a one-year, current-use scholarship with a gift of $25,000.
 By taking advantage of the anonymous 3:2 challenge, donors can create both an endowed scholarship and a current-use scholarship with a single gift of $75,000 or more.

 Here is how it works: A new scholarship gift or pledge of at least $75,000, payable over a period of up to five years, will be matched with $50,000 from the challenge.
 The match brings the total commitment to $125,000, funding an endowed scholarship that will benefit Caltech undergraduates for generations to come, together with a current-use scholarship that can be awarded to a student today.
 Both scholarships may be named in honor of the donor, a loved one, or someone else of the donor’s choosing.

-For more information about how you can establish a named scholarship fund, or to request information about the scholarship challenge match, please contact director of development Meredith Robbins at 626-395-6069 or email@example.com.
+For more information about how you can establish a named scholarship fund, or to request information about the scholarship challenge match, please contact Megan MacDonald, development officer for academic divisions and regions, at (626) 395-8802 or email@example.com.
 Additionally, you may contact Development and Institute Relations at firstname.lastname@example.org.